 Offers a diversity of Thai food and uses home grown herbs in some of their dishes.
 During a recent dinner visit – quite busy.
 Some of the patrons clearly knew the owners very well.
 Nice Thai ice tea and a pleasing Mojito to!
 We ordered the boat noodle soup which we found quite plain and lacking in flavor.
 Perhaps not the best dish to order here.
 Not just a restaurant, they also bottle and sell a number of their sauces.
 Been open since 2004.
 For more information visit: www.ayarathaicuisine.com

 Badmaash Indian Restaurant (badass) is a cozy space (downstairs and upstairs) tucked away on 108 W. 2nd Street in downtown Los Angeles.
 Founded by a father and his two sons the focus here is on innovative cuisine in a hip space.
 Our recommendation: the lamb burger and mango lassi.
-The selection does not stop there – a wide variety of culinary intruige (and spices) plays with your palate.
+The selection does not stop there – a wide variety of culinary intrigue (and spices) plays with your palate.
 Look for the cool Ghandi pop art likenesses on the walls watching you as you eat.
+Super crowded during the time of our last visit.
 Visit: www.badmaashla.com

 Chef Marilyn’s Soul Food BBQ Express – a long name for simple but tasty soul food pleasures.
 They are located at 5068 W Pico Blvd.
 There is no sit down here – its entirely take out.
 The restaurant is small and at times the line will snake out the door.